 Under Section 504 and the ADA, the terms "auxiliary aids and services" include: qualified interpreters, note takers, transcription services, written materials, telephone handset amplifiers, devices or other similar services and actions.
 In postsecondary education, classroom accommodations are referred to as "academic accommodations."
 The accommodation(s)/service(s) available to students are based on the individual student's disability-related needs.
 Accommodation(s)/service(s) include, but are not limited to, the following:

 Extended time on in-class exams is an accommodation for many disabilities.
-In most cases the extended time will be equal to time-and-a-half of the time allotted for the assignment or exam.
-Disability Services will not grant a request for untimed or unlimited time on in-class assignments or exams.
-Students are required to work out arrangements for extended time on in-class assignments and exams with their instructors at least 3 days in advance.
+In most cases the extended time will be equal to time-and-a-half of the time allotted for the exam.
+Disability Services will not grant a request for untimed or unlimited time on in-class exams.
+Students are required to work out arrangements for extended time on in-class exams with their instructors at least 3 days in advance.

 Extended time on out-of-class assignments and exams is an accommodation for many disabilities.
 The amount of extended time on out-of-class assignments may differ from that granted in proportion to in-class assignments and exams.
 Students are required to have open communication with their professors regarding when assignments will be completed and give professors adequate (at least 3 days) notice before each use of this accommodation.
 The communication between the student and professors should not be strictly by email unless agreed upon by both the student and professor.
 If a student sends an email to or leaves a telephone message for a professor stating that he/she plans to use the extended time for an out of class assignment and receives no response from the professor, then open communication has not taken place.
 Students are required to complete all assignments by the end of the semester.

 Extended time on Assignments